1 Bridge Over Troubled Water

 What can be more romantic and poetic than "You are the wind beneath my wings?"
 Jeff Silbar and Larry Henley thought so and created a song with the phrase as the title and theme.
 It was the birth of an enduring, extraordinary classic.
 In an interview by Dale Kawashima of SONGWRITERUNIVERSITY Magazine, Jeff Silbar said the stunning melody and lyrics were written in one day.

 The lyrics tell the gripping story of one friend who's been in the limelight, getting all the attention for some great accomplishment, all the while the other friend has remained in the shadows, bearing the pain with quiet grace.
-With strength of character, she carries on as a faithful friend, without demanding her due.
+With the strength of character, she carries on as a faithful friend, without demanding her due.
 Then there is the tender chorus that chokes us up every time.
 It declares the friend in the shadows to be the real hero.
 Pass the handkerchief, please.

 There has been a profusion of artists who have recorded and performed this timeless standard; but Bette Midler's phenomenal performance of it in the movie Beaches and the subsequent soundtrack recording, sent it soaring to # 1 on the charts.
 Her performance of it in the movie helped listeners put the song into a more tangible context.
 Midler plays a famous celebrity singer.
 Barbara Hershey, who plays her best friend, is a successful attorney who came from an advantaged family.
 Midler's character demanded and sopped up all the attention while Hershey's character always took a backseat.
-Midler ends the movie in a moving performance of Wind Beneath My Wings on stage as a tribute to her friend who died.
+Midler ends the movie with a moving performance of Wind Beneath My Wings on stage as a tribute to her friend who died.

 Midler's version of Wind Beneath My Wings won Song of the Year and Record of the Year at the 1990 Grammy Awards.
 Other legendary artists have recorded it as well, such people as Lou Rawls, Gladys Knight and the Pips, Patty LaBelle, Kenny Rogers, Judy Collins, Sheena Easton, Willie Nelson, Lee Greenwood, Celine Dion, and Steven Houghton.
 Country singer Garry Morris's version won Song of the Year by the Academy of Country Music and Country Music Association.